Nova Scotia Highway 104: Trans Canada Highway

 From the inter-provincial border at Fort Lawrence, Highway 104 is a 4-lane divided freeway with posted speed limit of 110 km/h and runs east for 48 km past the towns of Amherst and Oxford to Thomson Station.
 This section had been built in the 1960s as a Super 2 and was upgraded to a 4-lane divided freeway that opened in 1993.
 From Thomson Station the highway runs southeast for 45 km to Masstown, this segment is a tolled section known as the Cobequid Pass, which opened on 15 November 1997.
 From Masstown, the highway runs east and northeast for 14 km to the rural community of Onslow, near Truro, and intersects Highway 102, the main 4-lane divided freeway connecting the Trans-Canada Highway with Halifax and southern Nova Scotia.

 Highway 104 continues for 55 km, past Westville, to Highway 106, a branch of the Trans-Canada Highway that connects to Prince Edward Island via ferry.
-The highway continues east for 4 km to Stellarton and New Glasgow, with the highway passing through Sellarton; however, New Glasgow is located just to the north of the highway.
-The highway continues to Sutherlands River, were it reaches the eastern extent of the end of the 4-lane divided freeway.
+The highway continues east for 4 km to Stellarton and New Glasgow, with the highway passing through Stellarton; however, New Glasgow is located just to the north of the highway.
+The highway continues to Sutherlands River, where it reached the eastern extent of the 4-lane divided freeway until July 25, 2023.